Why Choose Exness?

 Exness Trading Platforms

-• MetaTrader 5 (MT5): The broker offers MT5, which builds on MT4’s features.
-MT5 includes more timeframes, advanced charts, and extra order types.
+• MetaTrader 5 (MT5): The broker provides MT5, an additional increase from MT4’s functionality.
+MT5 has more time frames, advanced charts, and additional order types.
 It supports a wider range of assets, ideal for complex trading strategies.
 MT5 also fully supports Islamic accounts.

 • Exness Mobile App: The broker provides a mobile app for iOS and Android.
 The app lets traders manage accounts and trade on the go.
 It is designed for convenience, helping MENA traders manage portfolios while following halal trading practices.